 Okay, let me get this straight.
 It's Black Friday, the day after Thanksgiving, and you've bellied up to Serious Eats for more?
 Either you're not an American or you're an exceptionally good one.
 In any case, winter has almost arrived and with it?
 Hot cocoa season.

 Years ago, my family decided they wanted me to make hot chocolate for dessert on Thanksgiving.
 It came down to brutal honesty.
 We will overeat on Thanksgiving.
 Even so, we know we lack the fortitude to resist dessert.
-We will not choose between a slice of pumpkin pie, pecan pie and pear layer cake.
+We will not choose between a slice of pumpkin pie, pecan pie and brown butter carrot cake.
 We will have a some of each, à la mode.
 And, as we do every year, we will limp around the house in stretchy pants, bemoaning our total lack of willpower.

 We conspired to outsmart ourselves with a simple, satisfying dessert: a mug of hot chocolate.
 The deep chocolate flavor would satisfy our sweet tooth while fluffy marshmallows in holiday flavors would make it special.
 And if someone accidentally tipped over a bottle of booze, what better way to catch a spill than with a mug of chocolate?